Complex path simulations of geometrically frustrated ladders

-In this letter, we address this outstanding inquiry in a geometrically frustrated triangular chain of lattice bosons at a finite chemical potential, a setting for which the sign problem plagues standard quantum Monte Carlo (QMC) methods.
-Remarkably, we find that integration along complex plane manifolds allows taming the numerical sign problem and affords controlled numerical calculations.
+In this work, we address the above inquiry in a geometrically frustrated triangular chain of lattice bosons at a finite chemical potential, a setting for which the sign problem plagues standard quantum Monte Carlo (QMC) methods.
+Remarkably, we find that integration along complex plane manifolds allows taming the numerical sign problem, leading to controlled numerical calculations.
 In particular, we track with high precision a chemical potential tuned order-disorder quantum many-body phase transition and analyze the associated finite system size and finite temperature scaling of pertinent physical observables and the numerical sign problem.